vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 [Lambda Network](https://openreview.net/forum?id=xTJEN-ggl1b) head achieved SoTA, when sewed on decapitated Resnet50, outperforming EfficientNet and vanilla Transformer self-attention heads.
 LambdaResNet also achive ~4.5x speed over EfficientNet at same performance.

-It however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) variant could become its overtaker in the future.
+It however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) variant could overtake it future.

 The majority of model's performance comes from translation-invariant positional embeddings.
 The positional embeddings are trained, but don't depend on the inputs.